FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/headerimage.png" alt="Header Image" class="img-fluid" figure=false %}

 The application itself will be very simple: it will let users put in their birthdays and keep this “secret” information safe for them, but with these basics in place, you’ll see how FusionAuth works and can extend the application to do whatever you need.
+You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-python-django).

 ## What do you need to follow this tutorial?